TrimAgency/rails-api-starter/README.md

 - Change the app name and other references from TRIM Starter to the new app name

-- Update this README with the Asana URL
+- Update this README with the Asana URL.
+Remove setup notes marked with `NOTE:` in project.

 ## Development